 Tennessee is truly fortunate to have a scholarship program like Tennessee Promise.
-However, it’s far from perfect.
-And too often it “pushes” students to the college or degree program that isn’t their #1 choice.
-Besides the restrictions, there are several hoops to jump through between the community service hours, mentoring program, multiple meetings and more.
+However, it’s not a one size fits all solution.
+Too often it “pushes” students to the college or degree program that isn’t their #1 choice.

-This is why Ms. Nossi and Nossi College of Art put their heads together to develop a rewarding scholarship opportunity with fewer restrictions and requirements.
+This is why Ms. Nossi and Nossi College of Art put their heads together to develop a rewarding scholarship opportunity with fewer restrictions and requirements versus the Tennessee Promise.
 In fact, we have TWO solutions for you!

 Solution #1: Nossi College of Art Offers the Nossi Promise Scholarship